Supercomputing Services at Penn State

-Want to try out ICS-ACI before purchasing an allocation?
+Want to try out ICDS-ACI before purchasing an allocation?
 Request a 30-day trial.

 5. Do you have PuTTY Secure Shell (SSH) Client (if using Windows)?

-Windows users may use the PuTTY SSH client or another SHH client to connect to ICS-ACI.
+Windows users may use the PuTTY SSH client or another SHH client to connect to ICDS-ACI.
 PuTTY is available here.

-Mac and Linux users can use SSH utilities in the command line to connect to ICS-ACI.
+Mac and Linux users can use SSH utilities in the command line to connect to ICDS-ACI.

 6. Do you have WinSCP Secure Copy Protocol Client (if using Windows)?

-Windows users may use the file transfer client WinSCP or another file transfer client to move files between your storage on ICS-ACI and your local computer.
+Windows users may use the file transfer client WinSCP or another file transfer client to move files between your storage on ICDS-ACI and your local computer.
 WinSCP is available here.

 Mac and Linux users can move files with the scp command in the command line.

-The ICS-ACI User Guide contains instructions for performing basic tasks:
+The ICDS-ACI User Guide contains instructions for performing basic tasks:

 - Logging in